braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 In the **Link Management** tab, select which aliases you would like to be "tracked" for segmentation purposes and to be present in segmentation filters.
 Note that tracked aliases are only for segmentation purposes and will have no impact on your link being tracked for reporting purposes.

 {% alert tip %}
-To track link engagement metrics, make sure to precede your link with either HTTP or HTTPS.
+To track link engagement metrics, make sure your link precedes with either HTTP or HTTPS.
 {% endalert %}

 Braze allows you to select unlimited links to track, though you may only retarget users on the most recent links they have opened.
 User profiles include their 100 most recently clicked links.
 For example, if you track 500 links and a user clicks on all 500 of them, you can retarget or create segments based on the 100 most recently clicked links.